 All licensed practical nurses (LPNs) are eligible to apply for advanced placement in the A.S. nursing program.
-Applicants may be granted advanced placement contingent upon proof of an unencumbered LPN licensure, a review of their LPN curriculum, and successful challenge (a level 2 or higher) on the ATI RN Fundamentals Proctored Assessment.
+Applicants may be granted advanced placement contingent upon proof of an unencumbered LPN licensure, a review of their LPN curriculum, and the successful challenge of NSG 101 Nursing Fundamentals and NSG 102 Care of the Adult 1.
 This assessment may be repeated only once after a month waiting period.

-Applicants must submit an application, official transcripts, statement of purpose and letter of reference, and consult with the Nursing Academic Advisor prior to registering for Challenge Examinations.
+Applicants must submit an application, official transcripts, statement of purpose, and letter of reference, and consult with the Nursing Academic Advisor prior to registering for Challenge Examinations.
 TEAS are not required.

-Once accepted to the program, all advanced placement students must take NSG 200 Nursing Transition and demonstrate competency in the following non-nursing courses prior to beginning the clinical nursing sequence.
-Students must submit official CLEP or challenge examination scores (meeting Rivier University's minimum passing grades) and/or complete the course(s) to fulfill these requirements:
+Students must submit official CLEP or challenge examination scores (meeting Rivier University's minimum passing grades) and/or complete the course(s) to fulfill these requirements prior to beginning nursing courses:

-- Anatomy and Physiology I & II
+- Anatomy and Physiology I & II 4 Credits Each

-- Bioethics
+- Bioethics 3 Credits

-- English Composition
+- English Composition 3 Credits

-- General Psychology
+- General Psychology 3 Credits

-- Humanities Elective
+- Humanities Elective 3 Credits

+- Lifespan Development 3 Credits

+- Microbiology 4 Credits

+- Sociology Elective 3 credits

 Challenge Examination scores will be valid for consideration for admission to the nursing program for a period of four years from the test date.
 A fee is charged for each Challenge Examination.
-Challenge Examinations may be repeated only once, following a threemonth waiting period from the date of the original examination.
+Challenge Examinations may be repeated only once, following a three-month waiting period from the date of the original examination.
 Applicants who do not achieve the required scores on Challenge Examinations on their second attempt will be required to take the appropriate courses at Rivier University and will be considered for admission as transfer students.